 California Media & First Amendment Lawyer & Newspaper of General Circulation Attorney

-California Legal Advertising Adjudication Lawyer Representing Adjudicated Newspapers of Record – Petitioners and Contestants in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, San Jose, Santa Barbara, Redding, Oakland, and Long Beach
+California Legal Advertising Adjudication Lawyer Representing Adjudicated Newspapers of Record – Petitioners and Contestants in Los Angeles, San Jose, San Diego, Orange County, San Francisco, Sacramento, Riverside, and Surrounding Areas of California

 In California, official legal notices and legal advertising can be published only in a newspaper of general circulation adjudicated by a court of law.
 Whether a publication chooses to seek adjudication as a newspaper under the traditional criteria of Government Code Section 6000 or the alternative criteria of Government Code Section 6008, the publisher would be wise to choose an attorney skilled in this niche area of law.
 Indeed, many newspapers find themselves in contact with attorneys with no experience in this specialized area of law with traps for the unwary.
 This is all too common as there are only a handful of experts on newspaper adjudications in California.